florinpop17/app-ideas/Projects/Pomodoro-Clock.md

 -   [ ] User can change / customize the minutes in both sessions before starting
 -   [ ] User can set a **long break** session of 10 minutes.
 This will be activated every 4th **break** session

+## Trello Board

+You can track your progress by cloning this [Trello Board](https://trello.com/b/hLevRg1P/pomodoro-clock)

 ## Useful links and resources

 -   More about the [Pomodoro Technique](https://en.m.wikipedia.org/wiki/Pomodoro_Technique)